aseio6668/Pundit-Writer/README.md

 - Free tier may have rate limits
 - Very large books may take hours to complete
 - Quality varies by model choice and prompt complexity
+- Some languages may work better with certain models
+- Contemplative features work best with larger, more capable models

 ## 🔧 Troubleshooting